 You’ll probably need planning permission if you want to:

-- make a major change to your building, eg building an extension
+• make a major change to a building, e.g. new extension

 The Planning Practice Guidance (external link) sets out when planning permission is required and different types of planning permission which may be granted.
 The DCLG have also produced a useful Guide on householder permitted development (PDF).

 Houses in multiple occupation and planning permission (Council web page)

 Certificate of Proposed Lawful Use